Steveb175/Brewery-Finder/README.md

 The Project is finished after the following:

-1. A use-able API is found that will allow the developers to use it to find nearby breweries through a cityname.
+1. A use-able API is found that will allow the developers to use it to find nearby breweries through a city-name.
 2. A basic HTML with a header, a search bar with a button, and footer.
 3. The content of each specific breweries should display onscreen.
 4. The weather should show up on the top right of the screen.
-5. The content that is displayed from the Javascript/API's, should be look orderly and have a range of differing colors and styles.
+5. The content that is displayed from the Javascript/API's, should look orderly and have a range of differing colors and styles.